One Room Challenge Week 5 -Gold Chandelier Makeover

 How To Spray Paint A Light Fixture: step by step instructions on how to spray paint a chandelier to give it new life.

-But ten years later, the spark was gone.
-I still really liked the light, but it didn’t feel quite as special.
+But ten years after buying this light, the spark was gone.
+I still really liked the light, but it was the wrong color and didn’t feel quite as special.
 And then I had this idea of spray painting it gold!
-I’m a big fan of Australian design shows, and keep seeing these amazing gold statement lights.
-This was my way of creating my own.
+I’m a big fan of Australian design shows, and keep seeing these amazing statement gold light fixtures.
+This was my way of creating my own whole new look for my old light.
+I still loved the shape of this fixture, and this was the perfect way to change the look of my old chandelier and turn it into something that looked a new light fixture with just a few coats of spray paint.

 This week, as part of the One Room Challenge -where I makeover my dining room in six short weeks, I tackled the light fixture.
 You can catch up on my other projects for the One Room Challenge here: